 Figure 2.
-The Survey of Professional Forecasters Data: GDP Growth
+The Survey of Professional Forecasters Data

-Note: The figure shows the means and quantiles of the SPF's current year and next year predictive densities, as well as the constructed fixed horizon four-step-ahead predictive density.
+Note: The figure shows the means and quantiles of the SPF's current year and next year predictive densities for GDP growth, as well as the constructed fixed horizon four-step-ahead predictive density.
 The four-step-ahead density is constructed from the SPF current year and next year density forecasts based on eq.
-(10).
+(15).
 Panel C also shows the realized value of the GDP growth.

-Figure 3: Decomposing Uncertainty in GDP Panel A: Uncertainty, Aggregate Uncertainty and Disagreement
+Figure 3: Decomposing Uncertainty

+Panel A: Uncertainty, Aggregate Uncertainty and Disagreement